thatvirdiguy/thatvirdiguy.github.io/_posts/2022-03-03-hack-the-box:-blue.md

 smb: \Public\> ^C
 ```

 I then spent some time reading more about what this "`desktop.ini`" and "`NTUSER.DAT`" are, and if there is potential exploit out there in the wild for me to use, but that wasn't the right approach.
-I figured out the right approach when I did a `searchsploit` on "windows smb" but limited the results to Windows 7 since, as per the nmap scan, that the OS this box is running.
+I figured out the right approach when I did a `searchsploit` on "windows smb" but limited the results to Windows 7 since, as per the nmap scan, that's the operating system this box is running.

 ```
 ┌──(thatvirdiguy㉿kali)-[~]